Life After Ringling; When the Circus Closes Down

 “13 years of love,” he sighed.
 “After the show close, I spent some time Chile with my family but came back to the United States (in autumn).
-I have offers in the U.S. and in Europe.
+I've had some offers in the U.S. and in Europe.
 What I want most is to buy my own animals to create a specialty act.”

 The End.
 But Not Really.

 Ringling is closed but “circus” will last forever, in some shape or form.
 The artists from Ringling Bros. and Barnum & Bailey are moving in the direction that life will take for them; whether it is a circus in the United States, Europe or anywhere else in the world – or something completely different.